NEUBIAS/training-resources/_modules/filter_neighbourhood.md

     - Find a filter that can help you visualize your SE

 activities:
-- ["ImageJ Macro & GUI", "filter_neighbourhood/activities/filter_mean_imagejmacrogui.md", "markdown"]
+- ["ImageJ GUI", "filter_neighbourhood/activities/filter_mean_imagejgui.md", "markdown"]

 exercise_preface: |
   - Mean filter for noisy fluorescence microscopy